 THERE IS A VIDEO OF HIS GLOBAL WARMING

-I just became aware that Michael Crichton’s powerful analysis of the unfounded hysteria behind the man-made global warming frenzy in the last 30 years was captured on video before his untimely death from cancer in 2008.
+The great author Michael Crichton made a powerful analysis of the unfounded hysteria behind the man-made global warming frenzy on video before his untimely death from cancer in 2008.
 His novel “State Of Fear” had presented the issue very well.
 Hollywood which had turned several of his earlier works into hit movies (Andromeda Strain, Sphere, Jurassic Park) turned it’s back on this book.
 After all Hollywood loved Al Gore and his silly, totally scientifically invalid movie “An Inconvenient Truth”.
 It seems the movie studio liberals never even considered for “State of Fear” for a film.

 My four most recent videos: